 Dr. Shehata is a registered Member of the Egyptian Engineers Syndicate, the IEEE Engineering in Medicine and Biology Society (EMBS), the Association of Professional Engineers and Geoscientists of Alberta (APEGA), and the IEEE Robotics and Automation Society (RAS).

-He enjoys long walks, playing soccer, and building autonomous aerial vehicles in his spare time.
+He enjoys long walks, playing soccer, cooking, reading, and building autonomous aerial vehicles in his spare time.

 - A W. Shehata, M. Rehani, Z E. Jassat and J S. Hebert.
 2020.
 “Mechanotactile Sensory Feedback Improves Embodiment of a Prosthetic Hand” Frontiers in Neuroscience, 14, p.263.
 10.3389/fnins.2020.00263